Canadian

 altered digestion, diarrhea or constipation, nausea,

-altered apetite, or difficulty in swallowing.
+altered appetite, bloating, difficulty in swallowing, abdominal pain, or difficulty in swallowing.

 Urination is controlled by autonomic nerves and autonomic neuropathy may result in incontinence or an inability to empty the bladder.